Should You Shut Off Your Water Before Going On Vacation?

 Not sure where your main valve is, or how to switch it off?
 Ask your water company.
 And ask their advice on what else you need to do.

-For example, you might also want to:
+For example, before you leave, you might also want to:

 - Shut off individual water supply valves

 - Test your sump pump (and have it hooked to a battery backup source)